-- 84. (1) A permission may not be issued unless- - (a) the person requiring it has applied therefor in accordance with this Act and applicable provincial laws; - (b) the successful applicant has furnished proof to the satisfaction of the permissions board that the applicant is registered as a taxpayer under the 20 Income Tax Act, 1962 (Act No. 58 of 1962), or, in terms of that Act, is not required so to register.

-(2) Any permission granted, renewed, amended or transferred in accordance with this Act or applicable provincial laws, must be issued, in the manner and form prescribed by the MEC, by an official of the permissions board designated by the latter for that 25 purpose.

-- (3) A permission may not be issued in terms of this section unless the successful applicant for- - (a) the granting, renewal, amendment or transfer of the permission has submitted to that official a current roadworthy certificate which was issued for the vehicle to which the permission relates not earlier than a point in time to be prescribed by the MEC, or a duly certified copy of such a certificate; and

-(b) the renewal, amendment or transfer of a permission has returned to the permissions board the relevant permission that was issued previously for the same public transport service.

-- (4) A permission must state the following: - (a) The name and address of the public transport operator and, where applicable, particulars of the operator's registration as a member of an association or a non-member as the case may be; - (b) the registration number, make, vehicle identification number, year of 40 manufacture, type and seating or passenger capacity of the vehicle for which the permission was granted; - the types of service for which the permission has been granted; - whether the permission has been granted for an indefinite or a fixed period, and, if the latter, the period for which it has been granted; - in the case of a permission for a public transport service to be operated in terms of a commercial service contract or a subsidised service contract- - (i) the type of contract; - (ii) the contract reference number; - (iii) the names and addresses of the parties to the contract; and

-- where part of such a service in terms of such a contract is to be operated by a subcontractor on behalf of the holder of a permission, the name and address of the subcontractor who is the owner of the vehicle by means of which that part of the service is to be operated; - (f) a detailed description of the route or routes on which, or, where applicable, the 55 particular area in which, the vehicle is to be used for the operation of the service to which the permission relates, through specification of the relevant street names, road numbers, beacons or land marks for each city, suburb, town, village or settlement; - (g) the authorised ranks or terminals and other points for picking up and setting 60 down passengers, where applicable;
+- 85. (1) An operating licence may not be issued unless- - (a) the person requiring it has applied therefor in accordance with this Act and applicable provincial laws; - - (b) the successful applicant has furnished proof to the satisfaction of the board that the applicant is registered as a taxpayer under the income Tax Act, 1962 (Act No. 58 of 1962), or, in terms of that Act, is not required so to register. - (2) Any operating licence granted, renewed, amended or transferred in accordance with this Act or applicable provincial laws, must be issued, in the manner and form 25 prescribed by the MEC, by an official of the board designated by the latter for that - (3) An operating licence may not be issued in terms of this section unless the successful applicant for- - (a) the granting, renewal, amendment or transfer of the operating licence has 30 submitted to that official a current roadworthy certificate which was issued for the vehicle to which the operating licence relates not earlier than a point in time to be prescribed by the MEC. or a duly certified copy of such a certificate; - (b) the renewal, amendment or transfer of an operating licence has returned to the 35 board the relevant operating licence that was issued previously for the same public transport service. - (4) An operating licence must state the following: - (a) The name and address of the public transport operator and, where applicable, particulars of the operator's registration as a member of an association or a 40 non-member as the case may be; - (b) the registration number, make, vehicle identification number, year of manufacture, type and seating or passenger capacity of the vehicle for which the operating licence was granted; - (c) the types of service for which the operating licence has been granted: 45 - (d) whether the operating licence has been granted for an indefinite or a fixed period, and, if the latter, the period for which it has been granted; - (e) in the case of an operating licence for a public transport service to be operated in terms of a commercial service contract or a subsidised service contract- - (i) the type of contract; - (ii) the contract reference number: - (iii) the names and addresses of the parties to the contract: and - (iv) where part of such a service in terms of such a contract is to be operated by a subcontractor on behalf of the holder of an operating licence, the name and address of the subcontractor who is the owner of the vehicle by 55 means of which that part of the service is to be operated; - (f) a detailed description of the route or routes on which, or, where applicable, the particular area in which, the vehicle is to be used for the operation of the service to which the operating licence relates, through specification of the relevant street names, road numbers, beacons or land marks for each city, 60 suburb, town, village or settlement;

-- (h) in the case of scheduled services, the relevant timetables; - (i) the conditions imposed by the permissions board, if any; and - (j) all other particulars that may be prescribed. - (5) Permissions for long-distance services must specify the route or routes, the ranks or terminals for the picking up and setting down of passengers and any other points along the route or routes where passengers may be picked up or set down.
+- (g) the authorised ranks or terminals and other points for picking UP and setting down passengers, where applicable; - (h) in the case of scheduled services, the relevant timetables; - (i) the conditions imposed by the board, if any; and - (i) all other particulars that may be prescribed.

+(5) Operating licences for long-distance services must specify the route or routes, the ranks or terminals for the picking up and setting down of pessengers and any other points along the route or routes where passengers may be picked up or set down.

-Authority conveyed by permission
+Authority conveyed by operating licence